tromp/cuckoo/README.md

   http://da-data.blogspot.com/2014/03/a-public-review-of-cuckoo-cycle.html

 that uses about (1/64+1/K) times the memory at O(K) times slowdown.
+The slowdown is actually very minor; a little over 2 times at K=64.
 I re-implemented this "tomato" (his pronouncable spelling of tmto, or time-memory trade-off) in branch "dave".
 Right now it only does edge reduction.
 Interfacing to the old algorithm for cycle finding is non-trivial and needs some more thought.
+That will become the new reference implementation, while the old one will remain as a somehwat faster memory-waster.

-Cuckoo Cycle remains tmto-hard assuming that at least one bit per nonce is required.
+Cuckoo Cycle remains tmto-hard assuming at least one bit per nonce is required.
-Because of the huge reduction in memory usage and some loss of speed, runtime/memory drops from 24s/GB to 3s/MB single threaded:-(
+I offer a $1000 bounty for an implementation using less, with at most 100x slowdown.

+The README in branch dave updates items 1), 6), and 7) below.

 cuckoo
 ======